-Providers who are late in paying the Annual Registration Charge, Entry to Market Charge or Tuition Protection Service (TPS) Levy receive written notices when their payments are late, and must make the original payment within seven days of the notice.
-If they do not pay, providers will be automatically suspended.
+Providers who are late in paying the Annual Registration Charge, Entry to Market Charge or Tuition Protection Service (TPS) Levy will no longer need to pay the associated late payment penalty within seven days of receiving a written notice.
+Providers will continue to receive written notices when their payments are late, and will have to make the original payment within seven days of the notice.
+If they do not pay, providers will still be automatically suspended.
 The invoice for late penalty payments will be issued once the provider pays the original amount.

-This means that providers have 30 days to pay the late payment penalty, which reflects the Government's current money collection practices.
+This means that providers will have 30 days to pay the late payment penalty, which reflects the Government's current money collection practices.